 Alo Raptopoulos, Founder & Chair

-‘Cause YOU Can tackles the inequalities that hinder children and young people’s well-being and education.
-Alo wants those who live in London’s most deprived boroughs to reach their full potential.
-Despite the standards set up by Future in Mind and the UK’s National Service Framework, such as Every Child Matters, child poverty in London is constantly rising.
-“Many children and young people feel disempowered and want to be heard.
-They need more opportunities to shine and show who they truly are.
-As a society, we need to nurture their creative aspirations and value what they all have to offer, if we genuinely want to support their positive development and attainment.”
+‘Cause You Can tackles this and the broader inequalities that often hinder disadvantaged children’s development.
+Those who live in London’s deprived boroughs struggle to reach their full potential.
+Despite government’s reports and standards, child poverty in London is constantly rising.
+“Many of them feel unhappy, disempowered, and want to be heard.
+They need more opportunities to shine and to show who they truly are.
+At CYC that’s what we do: we nurture their aspirations and value what they have to offer”.

-Marieke Wrigley — Treasurer
+Marieke Wrigley, Treasurer

 Marieke trained and qualified as an Occupational Therapist at the University College of Ripon & York St John (North Yorkshire).
 She’s worked in the NHS for over 26 years, in a variety of mental health settings.
 From 2007 to 2018, she was the Team Leader for SHARP (the Social Inclusion, Hope & Recovery Project) based in Lambeth.
 SHARP was unique, innovative and groundbreaking in providing evidence-based and time-limited interventions that focused on wellbeing, social inclusion and psychotherapy.
 The service had its own art gallery where clients and staff could exhibit their works together.

 Marieke’s practice and charismatic leadership draw on a holistic and transdiagnostic approach to mental health.
 She likes to research into and develop new ways of working.
 She’s an expert in Mindfulness and other therapeutic interventions, such as Family & Systemic work, Solution-Focused Therapy and Cognitive Behavioural Therapy (CBT).